 Electronic communication has meant that more than ever, transactions can continue with minimal physical contact.
 The due diligence process can be conducted electronically so there is little need for a physical “data room” as in the past.
 Agreements can be signed remotely or electronically if required.
 Video and telephone conferences allow parties to continue communicating and law firms are generally well equipped to work with clients in this manner.

 At Longmores, we are using our existing electronic resources to ensure that we can continue offering the same professional service to our clients.
 More information on how the firm is responding to coronavirus is available here.

-For advice about corporate transactions during the Covid-19 pandemic, contact Daniel Burns, Partner and Head of Company Commercial
+For advice about corporate transactions during the Covid-19 pandemic, please get in touch.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.